 A total shoulder replacement may be recommended for patients suffering severe osteoarthritis in the glenohumeral joint.

-Following surgery an xray will be performed at day one postop to check that the position of the prosthesis is satisfactory and physiotherapy will be commenced.
-A sling will be worn for 4 weeks following surgery.
+Following surgery an xray and usually a CT scan will be performed day one postop to check that the position of the prosthesis is satisfactory.
+Physiotherapy will be commenced day 1 postop and patients will be given a rehab programme by their physiotherapist.

 Following an anatomic total shoulder replacement a sling will be worn postop for 6 weeks following the surgery.
 Following a reverse total shoulder replacement the length of time a sling is required depends on the particular details of the operation.
 For instance if there has been no subscapularis repair at the time of the reverse shoulder replacement then a sling may be recommended only for a couple of weeks.
 If a latissimus dorsi transfer is required at the time of a reverse total shoulder replacement a sling or a brace will be required to be worn full time for 6 weeks postop.